Murder of Shiori Ino

 Shiori Ino (猪野 詩織, Ino Shiori) was a 21-year-old Japanese student who was murdered in Okegawa, Saitama Prefecture, on 26 October 1999.

-Ino was stabbed to death by a hitman hired by her abusive ex-boyfriend, Kazuhito Komatsu, after months of stalking and violent threats against Ino and her family after she ended the relationship.
-Ino's murder exposed a significant dereliction of duties by the Saitama Prefecture police force, brought about changes to legal treatment of stalking in Japan, and is considered an example of media manipulation.
+Ino was stabbed to death by Yoshifumi Kubota, a hitman hired by her abusive ex-boyfriend, Kazuhito Komatsu, and his brother Takeshi Komatsu, after months of stalking and violent threats against Ino and her family after she ended the relationship.
+Ino's murder exposed a significant dereliction of duties by the Saitama Prefecture police force, brought about changes to the legal treatment of stalking in Japan, and is considered an example of media manipulation.